phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

-Sometimes the above preferred patterns won't work.
-For example sometimes things are conditionally created, and
+Sometimes the above, preferred patterns won't work.
+For example sometimes components are conditionally created, and
 therefore are only conditionally disposed.
 If there are these sorts of complex disposal constraints, then create an
-`Emitter` to manage disposal tasks, and add a listener to the Emitter for each disposal task.
-Here is a list to follow:
+`AXON/Emitter` to manage disposal tasks, and add a listener to the Emitter for each disposal task.

 * Name the emitter like `disposeEmitter{{TypeName}}`
-* Add listeners to the Emitter, recognizing that disposal should usually happen in reverse order of construction
+* Add listeners to the Emitter, recognizing that listener order is not guaranteed.
 * In the `dispose` method, emit the dispose emitter, and call the parent dispose (`super.dispose()`) in the appropriate
 order.